makerdao/mips/MIP61/MIP61.md

 ### MIP61c4: Accommodation for Delegate Contract Migration

 This component addresses the situation when a Recognized Delegate intends to migrate from one delegate contract to another.
 The associated entity must inform governance 7 days in advance of the migration effective date and which contracts are affected.
 The new delegate contract cannot already be involved in a migration (e.g., two delegates merging into one).
 During a 30 day interim period, the old and new delegate contracts are regarded, for the purpose of compensation, as referring to the same entity and compensation is calculated using stats from both the old and new contracts.
 For example, MKR weight will be obtained by the sum of the MKR weight of the old and new contracts.
-Participation and communication stats will register the most favorable stats considering both the old and new contracts.
+Participation and communication stats will be calculated across both delegate contracts.

 ### MIP61c5: Examples